To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing for roofers are missing out on their market share.

 However, when brainstorming ideas and creating different types of content, you might want to consider:

 Above all, create content with integrity.
 If you’ve never done any branding exercises before, or you haven’t put much thought into it, now would be the time to consolidate your roofing company’s branding as this will inform how you execute your marketing.

 Technical SEO is a process that involves auditing and optimizing technical elements of a website, so it meets search engine requirements to rank higher.
 Websites with a poor structure, slow page load time, and shoddy redirects can be penalized by Google.

-Without proper intervention (technical SEO), these issues can result in a steep drop in search rankings and organic traffic.
+Without proper intervention, these issues can result in a steep drop in search rankings and organic traffic.
 At the core of search engines is to provide the best user experience possible, and technical SEO supports these endeavors.

 Technical SEO is more complicated than on-page SEO, so most roofing contractors hire marketing agencies to help them with the following: